Main section

 If you are unsure whether public TLS server certificates are used as client certificates in your company, we recommend that you conduct an early inventory and analysis.

 If you are unsure whether public SSL/TLS server certificates are used as client certificates in your company, we recommend that you take stock of the situation at an early stage.
+Following the reduction of SSL/TLS certificate validity periods to 47 days, we strongly recommend that you (details in our blog post).

 In German-speaking countries, 90% of our certificate customers manage their certificates at least partially manually and need several hours to replace each individual certificate.
 If this has to be done every two months instead of once a year in future, manual processes will no longer be viable.
 A certificate lifecycle management (CLM) solution fully automates inventory, renewal and distribution – helping you to overcome both challenges at the same time.